Ann-Krlv/FastQC/README.md

 `python main.py` (or use your python3 interpreter) in project directory.

 ## Example
 You can do a test run on the data presented as a *example.fastq*.
-The data was taken from from https://figshare.com/articles/dataset/amp_res_2_fastq_zip/10006541.
+The data was taken from
+https://figshare.com/articles/dataset/amp_res_2_fastq_zip/10006541.
 This data was additionally corrected: it consist out of first 60 reads, some of them are also shorterned for purposes to see difference in the plot regarding reads_length.

 To see example of output you can type: